Strategic communication of narratives: Equilibrium analysis

 \subsection{Informativeness}

-As is common in cheap talk games, there is a plethora of different equilibria.
-In this section, we introduce a partial order on equilibria, based on the informativeness of the sender's strategy.
+As is common in cheap-talk games, there is a plethora of different equilibria.
+In this section, we introduce a partial order on sender strategies and thus equilibria, based on the (Blackwell-)informativeness of the sender's strategy, cf.\ \cite{blackwell1953equivalent}.
 Informativeness measures how finely the sender discriminates between different models.